Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Juni 2025 10.56.55 UTC
+- WIB: Minggu, 8 Juni 2025 11.38.05 UTC
-- WITA: Minggu, 8 Juni 2025 11.56.55 UTC
+- WITA: Minggu, 8 Juni 2025 12.38.05 UTC
-- WIT: Minggu, 8 Juni 2025 12.56.55 UTC
+- WIT: Minggu, 8 Juni 2025 13.38.05 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: nature
+Kategori: motivational